jovank2001/Projects/Pthreads/README.txt

-Worked on by Jovan Koledin during CPSC 346. pthreads producer consumer Operating systems class project.
+Worked on by Jovan Koledin during CPSC 346.
+Pthreads producer consumer Operating systems class project to get familiar with threads and semaphores